Claude Frollo (Disney character)

-Judge Claude Frollo is a fictional character in Disney's 34th animated film The Hunchback of Notre Dame (1996).
+Judge Claude Frollo is a fictional character in Disney's 34th animated film, The Hunchback of Notre Dame (1996).
 He was based on Archdeacon Claude Frollo from Victor Hugo's 1831 novel.
+Frollo is known as one of the cruelest Disney villains because of his actions in the movie.
+He uses religion to justify murder and other violent acts that are shown throughout the film.
+He has made multiple small appearances in other Disney franchises, including the musical adaptation for the stage.

 Personality

 Frollo is portrayed in the Disney film as the ruthless, fanatically religious French Minister of Justice.
-He views the world and everyone in it (except for himself) as corrupt and sinful, and reserves particular hatred for Paris' Romani population, whom he longs to exterminate.
+He views the world and everyone in it (except for himself) as corrupt and sinful, and reserves particular hatred for Paris’s Romani population, whom he longs to exterminate.
 Like his original character in Hugo's novel, Frollo adopts Quasimodo as his son and lusts after the Romani girl Esmeralda to the point of obsession and resolves that she will belong to him or he will execute her.
 Frollo believes everything he does is according to God's will, despite his hypocrisy in lusting after Esmeralda and treating her people and Quasimodo with cruelty.

 Director Gary Trousdale described the film's Frollo as "a horrible, horrible person", while Tony Jay, who voiced him, compared him to Hannibal Lecter in The Silence of the Lambs.